SemanticMediaWiki/SemanticMediaWiki/src/Updater/README.md

 - `DeferredCallableUpdate` implements the `DeferrableUpdate` interface in order to be posted via `DeferredUpdates::addUpdate` and provides additional functionality for handling specific update requirements in Semantic MediaWiki
-- `TransactionalDeferredCallableUpdate` extends `DeferredCallableUpdate` to handle transaction related tasks or isolations and hereby ensures an undisturbed update process before and after `MediaWiki::preOutputCommit`.
+- `DeferredTransactionalUpdate` extends `DeferredCallableUpdate` to handle transaction related tasks or isolations and hereby ensures an undisturbed update process before and after `MediaWiki::preOutputCommit`.